Babywearing for Beginners

-So you are going to welcome a new little squish into the world soon and you are wondering about babywearing.
-There is a big, bright world of carry options out there, do not be intimidated!
+So, you are going to welcome a new little baby into the world soon and you are wondering about babywearing.
+There is a big, bright world of carrier options out there, it's hard not to be intimidated!
 I will warn you though, once you get the hang of babywearing, you *may* become slightly obsessed.

 Healthy Babies.
 Premature babies, babies with special needs, and “high needs” babies often enter the world with fragile nervous systems.
 When a baby is attached to his mother, he is in tune with the rhythm of her breathing, the sound of her heartbeat, and the movements his mother makes.
 This helps him to regulate his own physical responses.
 Research shows that premature babies who are worn, touched, and held gain weight faster and are healthier than preemies who are not.
 High needs, fussy babies tend to need constant physical comfort.
 Babywearing provides calmer, more content hours in their day, which in turn allows them to focus on nursing and growing.
 Dr. Sears found that "babywearing helps babies breathe and grow better, regulates their physiology, and improves motor development" (Sears and Sears 2001).
 This applies to both full-term and premature babies.

 Welcoming Family.
 Baby carriers are a great bonding tool for fathers, grandparents, adoptive parents, babysitters, and other caregivers!
 Moms cannot do it all, nor should we have to.
 We need a break!
 Not only do we need to take care of ourselves, but our partner needs to bond with baby.
 There is no greater way than babywearing.
 The baby is learning his voice, heartbeat, movements, and facial expressions, and the two are forming a strong attachment of their own.
 Baby carriers are beneficial for every adult in a baby’s life.
 Cuddling up close is a wonderful way for everyone you love and trust to fall in love with baby!